jaeeee/LeagueData/README.md

 Daniel Kwong (dkwon014@ucr.edu)
-+ Project Setup (npm) and developed server and client for app following MVC structure.
++ Project Setup (npm) and developed server and client for app following MVC-like structure.
 Wrote script in order to handle running all server and client concurrently
 + Server: ExpressJS, NodeJS, mongoose.
 Created models and routes to connect to DB.
 + Client: React front-end.
 Started on styling using Google's Material Design library.
 Creates API requests to our server in order to display data
 + MongoDB setup and connection to server (via mongoose)